Learn why calibration is needed and how often it is required.

 What happens if the battery is not calibrated regularly?
 Can such a battery be used with confidence?
-Most smart battery chargers obey the dictates of the chemical battery rather than the electronic circuit, and there are no safety issues.
-In spite of being out of calibration, the battery charges fully and functions normally; however, the digital readout may become increasingly more inaccurate and will eventually become a nuisance.
+Most smart battery chargers obey the dictates of the chemical battery rather than the digital battery and there are no safety concerns.
+The battery should function normally, but the digital readout may become unreliable.

 Some smart batteries feature impedance tracking.
 This is a self-learning algorithm that reduces or eliminates the need to calibrate.
 If calibration is required, however, several cycles instead of only one may be needed to achieve the same result as with a standard system.